This post contains “Am I Sleep Deprived Quiz” along with helpful tips to get quality sleep and stop bad dreams.

-By keep regular hours and getting up with the sun, our need to sleep peaks at night, which coincides with our circadian urge to sleep, producing an ideal sleep window.
+By keeping regular hours and getting up with the sun, our need to sleep peaks at night, which coincides with our circadian urge to sleep, producing an ideal sleep window.

-Blue light, emitted from electronic devices, such as smartphones, TVs and computers, lead to disrupted and diminished sleep as this light inhibits the production of melatonin and pushes our body clocks later.
+Blue light, emitted from electronic devices, such as smartphones, TVs, and computers, leads to disrupted and diminished sleep as this light inhibits the production of melatonin and pushes our body clocks later.

 If you had to work on your computer a little later, don’t go to bed right away.
 Stay up for a bit so that your pineal gland can function efficiently and produce enough melatonin now that it’s dark.

-If you can’t live without their tech before bedtime, software such as f.lux and Apple’s Night Shift mode, help reduce the amount of blue light by “warming” the color temperature on devices.
+If you can’t live without your tech before bedtime, software such as f.lux and Apple’s Night Shift mode, help reduce the amount of blue light by “warming” the color temperature on devices.

 But this doesn’t solve the other problem with using electronic devices before bedtime.